themaplelab/swan/readme.md

 **From the terminal**

 You must run the analysis by running the following in the **root** directory.
-However, the test files must lie inside of `ca.maple.swan.swift.test/`.
-You may use the files under `testFiles/` there.
+There are some test files in `ca.maple.swan.swift.test/testFiles`.
 ```
 ./gradlew run --args="YOUR_SWIFT_FILE"
 ```